-“The two most far-sighted and influential political figures in the history of mankind,” wrote the British historian Alfred Toynbee, “are Caesar, who founded the Roman Empire, and Liu Bang, who founded the Han Empire.”
+“The two most far-sighted and influential political figures in the history of mankind,” wrote the British historian Arnold Toynbee, “are Caesar, who founded the Roman Empire, and Liu Bang, who founded the Han Empire.”

 Historians today are less hasty to ascribe such influence to individual leaders.
 We are more likely to follow the lead of Toynbee’s contemporary, the French historian Fernand Braudel, who likened events and individuals to mere “surface disturbances, crests of foam that the tides of history carry on their strong backs.”

 Yet it is undeniable that some individuals do change the course of history through sheer force of will – not to mention a remarkable degree of luck.
 Such a person was Liu Bang, who rose from obscurity to be crowned emperor of China 2215 years ago this month on the 28th of February, 202 BCE.

 As founder of the Han dynasty, Liu Bang also became the symbolic father of the Han people.
 One fifth of the world’s population now self-identifies as “Han Chinese.”
 His legacy, then, is a multifaceted one.
 In the popular imagination in the West, the present-day People’s Republic tends to be regarded as antithetical to the imperial system that preceded it.
 Yet it is interesting to reflect on the continuities in leadership and culture that persisted across revolutions and upheavals – and on the fact that the founder of China’s greatest imperial dynasty was, like Mao, a commoner.